-Further assessment is then carried out according

-to differentiated quality levels which are defined in terms of the degree of exposure caused by the respective building parts, construction products or substance compositions.
-It is not possible to apply the standards necessary data is usually not available for old buildings.
+Further assessment is then carried out according to differentiated quality levels which are defined in terms of the degree of exposure caused by the respective building parts, construction products or substance compositions.
+It is not possible to apply the standards for new buildings to existing structures because the necessary data is usually not available for old buildings.